 - Bring the long sides of the foil up and over the fish, scrunching it together.
 Try to keep the foil off the surface of the fish, making a kind of shallow tent over it.
 Fold up each end and scrunch to secure.
 If using banana leaf, fold the sides and ends of the leaf over fish to cover it.
 With banana leaf, you want the leaf to come into contact with the fish, as this adds to the flavor.

 - Bake the fish in the foil directly on your oven rack.
 If you're worried about spillage, you can place wrapped fish on a baking sheet or tray and place in the oven.
 Fish wrapped in banana leaf will require a dish or tray, as a banana leaf is porous.

 - Bake for 20 minutes or longer, depending on the size and thickness of your fish.
-Remove fish from oven and check some of the deeper cuts to see if the inner flesh is cooked (it should be opaque, not pink or translucent-looking).
+Remove fish from oven and check some of the deeper cuts to see if the inner flesh is cooked.
 If fish still needs more time, return to your oven for another 8 to 10 minutes, or until cooked.

 - To finish the fish, remove from oven and open up the foil, scrunching it around the fish to create a kind of bowl.
 If using banana leaf, simply open up the leaf, which will have become drier and slightly crispy.

 - Pour remaining sauce over fish and return to the oven.
 Turn oven to broil setting, and broil for 5 to 8 minutes, or until the fish is nicely browned and crisp-looking.
 Banana leaves will become quite brown and fragrant.

 - Remove from the oven and sprinkle the fish with fresh coriander and basil.
 Add lemon wedges or slices.

 - Brush your grill with a little oil to keep fish from sticking (if using a fish cage, it also helps to brush it with oil).